A new vision for U.S. dairy

 Read the press release.
 Press: Contact Jordan Treakle, NFFC National Programs and Policy Coordinator, email@example.com.

-- Supply and demand are kept in balance through a mechanism called the production base, which determines how much milk each dairy farmer may sell.
-For every hundred pounds of milk in their production base, the farmer will be paid a fair price based on their costs of production.
+- Supply and demand are kept in balance through an annually adjusted production base, which determines how much milk each dairy farmer may sell.
+For every hundred pounds of milk in their production base, the farmer will be paid a fair price that will meet or exceed their costs of production - ensuring that every farmer receives a living wage.

-- Production base will have no monetary value and cannot be bought, sold, traded, or combined.
-The experience of family fishermen and Canadian dairy farmers shows that monetization of quota in other supply management systems quickly leads to consolidation and increased corporate influence.
+- Production base is guided by democratically elected farmers at the USDA.
+Production base has no monetary value and cannot be bought, sold, traded, or combined.
+The experience of family fishermen and Canadian dairy farmers shows that monetization of quota in other supply management systems quickly leads to consolidation and increased corporate influence

 - Farmers may grow their operations by taking over the production base of a retiring farmer and discarding their own.